awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-networkfirewall-rulegroup-statefulrule.md

 The actions for a stateful rule are defined as follows:
 +  **PASS** \- Permits the packets to go to the intended destination\.
 +  **DROP** \- Blocks the packets from going to the intended destination and sends an alert log message, if alert logging is configured in the [AWS::NetworkFirewall::Firewall](aws-resource-networkfirewall-firewall.md) [AWS::NetworkFirewall::LoggingConfiguration](aws-resource-networkfirewall-loggingconfiguration.md)\.
++  **REJECT** \- Drops traffic that matches the conditions of the stateful rule and sends a TCP reset packet back to sender of the packet\.
+A TCP reset packet is a packet with no payload and a `RST` bit contained in the TCP header flags\. `REJECT` is available only for TCP traffic\.
 +  **ALERT** \- Permits the packets to go to the intended destination and sends an alert log message, if alert logging is configured in the [AWS::NetworkFirewall::Firewall](aws-resource-networkfirewall-firewall.md) [AWS::NetworkFirewall::LoggingConfiguration](aws-resource-networkfirewall-loggingconfiguration.md)\.

   You can use this action to test a rule that you intend to use to drop traffic\.
 You can enable the rule with `ALERT` action, verify in the logs that the rule is filtering as you want, then change the action to `DROP`\.